loganthorneloe/loganthorneloe/README.md

 Previously, I worked on ML infrastructure at Microsoft and researched AI applications in medical imaging.

-I also write [AI for Software Engineers](https://aiforswes.com/subscribe), a bestselling Substack newsletter where I break down the systems layer of production AI.
+I also write [AI for Software Engineers](https://aiforswes.com/subscribe), a bestselling Substack newsletter where I break down the engineering behind AI.

 ### Contact